 Sharon has also worked as an ecologist and resource specialist with the National Park Service, a resource planner with the Presidio Trust, and as an environmental consultant.
 Sharon holds a MS in Park Management with emphasis on Ecological Restoration and Community Stewardship, and a BS in Chemistry.

 Sharon is an avid backpacker, nature photographer, and explorer.
-Originally from the United Kingdom, she now lives in the East Bay with her wife Sue, their two children, and their dog, Marco.
+Originally from the United Kingdom, she now lives in the East Bay with her wife Sue.
 Together they are frequent hikers of the amazing landscapes on Mt.
 Tam, Point Reyes, and the Marin Headlands.